Nico-Curti/genetic/README.md

 ## Installation

-To build the executables, clone the repo and the type
+To build the executables, clone the repo and then type

 ```
 make omp